pointonjoel/Dissertation/README.md

 # Dissertation
 Stage 3 BSc dissertation at University of Kent, Canterbury.

 Please see the 'code' folder for the Stata do-files to be able to replicate my work.
+Data are available at: https://www.ukdataservice.ac.uk/get-data

 All other files enable the dissertation to compile.